 Energy: Magnesium is a required cofactor for the citric acid cycle and the production of cellular energy, ATP.
 Any energy linked nutrient or supplement ultimately comes down to the citric acid cycle and the electron transport chain inside the mitochondria of our cells.
 The mitochondria are the “Power Houses” of the cell.
 Magnesium plays a large role in the proper functioning of these mitochondria and the energy pathway.
-For this reason thyroid hormones, adrenal hormones like cortisol, eating sugar, and any other energy dependent pathway is absolutely linked to magnesium.
+For this reason, thyroid hormones, adrenal hormones (like cortisol), eating sugar, and any other energy dependent pathway is absolutely linked to magnesium.

 Magnesium is also necessary for sensitizing cells to insulin.
-This means without magnesium the cells will become insulin resistant.
+This means without magnesium, the cells will become insulin resistant.
 Eating a high sugar, high processed food diet burns through magnesium like it is going out of style.
 For this reason, I almost never see a patient struggling with weight problems, insulin resistance, or diabetes that does not also have a magnesium deficiency.

 Bones and Teeth: Magnesium is structurally bound to calcium and phosphorous in bones and teeth.
 Roughly 2/3 of the magnesium in our body is stored in our bones and teeth.
 (The remaining 1/3 of magnesium is mainly in the muscle and nervous system tissue.)
 This is the first of our three magnesium functions that are extremely related to the calcium/magnesium balance.
 Magnesium is necessary for calcium to work properly.
 With too much calcium and not enough magnesium we cannot make strong bones.
 Paleolithic diet showed a calcium to magnesium ratio in the body of 1:1 or 2:1 rather than our current 5:1 or 15:1 ratio(chapter one source 15).

 Muscle function is dependent upon magnesium and calcium.
 Calcium causes contraction of the muscle and magnesium causes relaxation.
 If you are cramping during times of relative non-activity (like in your bed) this is caused by an imbalance of calcium and magnesium.
 What people don’t realize is how many of their problems are caused by an inability to relax their muscles.
 Contraction of muscles in the arteries will raise blood pressure, causing cramps and possibly chest pain.
-Calcium, without magnesium to balance it out causes constriction of the bronchial tubes and leads to asthma.
+Calcium, without magnesium to balance it out, causes constriction of the bronchial tubes and leads to asthma.
 Without magnesium, calcium cannot stay in solution and precipitates out into our arteries causing arteriosclerosis and onto our joints causing arthritis.
 Migraines and tension headaches come from constriction of blood vessels by the brain and over-activation of the sub-occipital muscles in the neck or in the shoulders.
 Our hardest working muscle, the heart, is severely affected by magnesium deficiency and can cause heart palpitations and angina.
 One of the most common drugs given to patients with heart disease is a calcium channel blocker, but magnesium is the body’s natural calcium channel blocker[i],[ii],!
 Magnesium deficiencies also lead to malfunction in the smooth muscles around our intestines.
 This means they cannot properly move our food through and we end up with constipation and an irritable bowel.

 Magnesium and Brain Function: Serotonin, GABA, dopamine, and melatonin are neurotransmitters highly dependent on magnesium.
 Magnesium is one of the co-factors necessary for the conversion of 5-HTP to Serotonin.
-Serotonin is then converted into melatonin which is the “sleep hormone”.
-Magnesium is also a cofactor for the GAD-65 enzyme which converts glutamic acid to GABA, our primary calming and relaxing neurotransmitter[iii].
-Magnesium is also necessary for normal MAO enzyme activity which helps for the normal clearance of both serotonin and dopamine.
+Serotonin is then converted into melatonin, which is the “sleep hormone”.
+Magnesium is also a cofactor for the GAD-65 enzyme, which converts glutamic acid to GABA, our primary calming and relaxing neurotransmitter[iii].
+Magnesium is also necessary for normal MAO enzyme activity, which helps for the normal clearance of both serotonin and dopamine.

 Food High in Magnesium

 The easiest way to improve the magnesium in your body is to eat foods higher in magnesium!
-I suggest Bone meal, Kelp, Almonds, Cashews, Molasses, and Brazil Nuts.
-It is present in some grains but I generally do not recommend grains, especially wheat to my patients.
+I suggest bone meal, kelp, almonds, cashews, molasses and Brazil nuts.
+It is present in some grains, but I generally do not recommend grains (especially wheat) to my patients.

 High protein diets (like Atkins or done by some body builders) deplete magnesium.
-Therefore, if you are on this kind of diet make sure you take some extra magnesium.
+Therefore, if you are on this kind of diet, make sure you take some extra magnesium.

-Avoid Magnesium glutamate and aspartate as they break down to glutamic acid and aspartic acid which can be neurotoxic.
-Also avoid magnesium oxide as it is very poorly absorbed.
-If you are taking iron supplements it may be necessary to take it separately from the magnesium as it can compete for absorption.
+Avoid Magnesium glutamate and aspartate as they break down to glutamic acid and aspartic acid, which can be neurotoxic.
+Also, avoid magnesium oxide as it is very poorly absorbed.
+If you are taking iron supplements, it may be necessary to take it separately from the magnesium as it can compete for absorption.

-In closing, magnesium is an essential nutrient which is deficient in many patients.
-If you are experiencing these types of symptoms consider a red blood cell magnesium test.
-I run them for around $20 in my office.
-Most people see improvement with magnesium within 2-3 months of supplementation and diet changes, although some see benefit within a few weeks.[i]
-Iseri LT, French JH.
-“Magnesium: nature’s physiologic calcium blocker.”
-Am Heart J 1984; 108:p188-193. [ii] Seelig MS, “Cardiovascular reactions to stress intensified by magnesium deficit in consequences of magnesium deficiency on the enhancement of stress reactions; preventive and therapeutic implications: a review.”
-J Am Coll Nutri 1994.
-13(5):p429-446. [iii] Foye WO, Lemke TL, and Williams DA.
-Principles of Medical Chemistry.
-Williams & Wilkins.
-Fourt Ed.
-1995.
+In closing, magnesium is an essential nutrient that is deficient in many patients.
+If you are experiencing these types of symptoms, consider a red blood cell magnesium test.
+We run them in our office with every patient.
+Most people see improvement with magnesium within 2-3 months of supplementation and diet changes, although some see benefit within a few weeks.